Aquaman (TV series): Home video

 In recent years, Aquaman episodes have been seen as part of Cartoon Network's Boomerang.
 In 1985, Warner Home Video released eight selected Aquaman episodes of the series on VHS in the "Super Powers" video collection along with Batman, Superboy and Superman.
 These videos were rereleased in 1996 and are now out of production.
-On October 23, 2007, Warner Home Video (via DC Entertainment and Warner Bros.
+In October 2007, Warner Home Video (via DC Entertainment and Warner Bros.
 Family Entertainment) released The Adventures of Aquaman: The Complete Collection on DVD in Region 1; the 2-disc set features all 36 Aquaman segments from the series and was presented in its original, uncut broadcast presentation and original airdate order, as well as special features, including a retrospective featurette titled Aquaman: The Sovereign of the Seas, which explores Aquaman's depiction in various media and how his character and superheroic capabilities have progressed over the years.